-Catholic Advisory Services Recommendation: Vote case-by-case on shareholder proposals that request the company to disclose a report providing its GHG emissions levels and reduction targets and/or its upcoming/approved climate transition action plan and provide shareholders the opportunity to express approval or disapproval of its GHG emissions reduction plan, taking into account information such as the following:
+Catholic Advisory Services Recommendation: Generally vote for shareholder proposals that request the company to disclose a report providing its GHG emissions levels and reduction targets and/or its upcoming/approved climate transition action plan and provide shareholders the opportunity to express approval or disapproval of its GHG emissions reduction plan, taking into account information such as the following:

-- The completeness and rigor of the company's climate-related disclosure; - The company's actual GHG emissions performance; - Whether the company has been the subject of recent, significant violations, fines, litigation, or controversy related to its GHG emissions; and - Whether the proposal's request is unduly burdensome (scope or timeframe) or overly prescriptive.
+- The completeness, feasibility. and rigor of the company's climate-related disclosure; - The company's actual GHG emissions performance; - The company's alignment with relevant internationally recognized frameworks such as the Paris Agreement and IEA's Net Zero Emissions by 2050 Scenario; - Whether the company has been the subject of recent, significant violations, fines, litigation, or controversy related to its GHG emissions; and - Whether the proposal's request is unduly burdensome (scope or timeframe) or overly prescriptive.